List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: Not worth it for a product this old.
+2026Third-party insurance: Not worth it for a product this old, as payouts are typically low compared to repair costs.

-For a TV that’s 4-5 years old, third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth the premium.
-The cost of coverage often outweighs the depreciated value of the TV, and claims for older electronics can be complex.
-You’re better off saving that money for potential repairs.
+For a product this old, investing in new third-party insurance from providers like Jio, Flipkart, or Bajaj Allianz is generally not worth it.
+The premiums often don’t justify the depreciated value of the TV, and claims are frequently denied for pre-existing conditions or for issues deemed “wear and tear.”

 Pre-Purchase Inspection Checklist